-The AWS IAM service lets you control access to your Amazon resources.
-Here are the five things you should know.
+The AWS IAM service lets you control access to your Amazon resources

 Using IAM, you can create users, groups, and roles to which you can apply permissions to allow and deny their access to AWS resources such as EC2, RDS, and VPC.
 IAM lets you grant unique credentials to every user within your AWS account, allowing access only to the AWS services and resources required.